mafredri/meltools/NOTES.md

 ```
 log level=0x6c
 log type=0x00
-log stop
 ```

-The `log start/stop` doesn't seem to be needed, but it doesn't hurt to have it.
+The `log start/stop/get` can be used to capture and buffer up to 100 log entries, but it seems pointless since the logs are printed in real-time.

 ## Enable ECHONET